mawinkler/c1-playground/docs/play-on-macos.md

 ***Block images with vulnerabilities whose severity is high or higher***

-After less or equal than five minutes, container security should have created an isolating network policy which you can display with
+After typically less or equal five minutes, container security should have created an isolating network policy which you can display with

 ```sh
 kubectl -n nginx get networkpolicies